Introduction to Tasmanian Mammals Course

-To help improve wildlife rescue and rehabilitation outcomes and help more animals faster, WIRES has been working closely with Bonorong Wildlife Sanctuary, The Department of Primary Industries, Parks, Water and Environment (DPIPWE) and Wildcare Tasmania to launch a new training program for wildlife rehabilitators.
+To help improve wildlife rehabilitation outcomes and help more animals faster, WIRES has worked closely with Bonorong Wildlife Sanctuary, and The Department of Natural Resources and Environment Tasmania (NRE) to launch this introductory training program for wildlife rehabilitators.

 If you are interested in volunteering to rescue wildlife in Tasmania, Bonorong Wildlife Sanctuary regularly run free rescue training courses.

-To register for the training participants must be aged 18 and over to register.
-Rehabilitators should also have their own transport in order to transport animals to/from vet appointments and to approved release sites post rehabilitation.
+Participants would ideally have their own transport in order to collect animals coming into care, and to transport animals to/from vet appointments and to approved release sites post rehabilitation.

-If you have any issues with the form, please contact email@example.com
+Fill in the enrolment form below to get started.
+If you need any help with the form, please contact email@example.com